 After Muslims had captured the Holy Land, the Pope issued a decree asking the European powers to partake in the Crusades against the Muslims and to repel them from the Holy Land, including the portions of the Byzantine Empire that were under Muslim control.

 This pitted the Holy Roman Empire against the Muslims and the conflict involved 9 major crusades and other minor crusades.
 The crusades established the significance and importance of knights all over Europe.

 Saladin, one of the major Muslim commanders during the Crusades, captured Jerusalem in 1187.
 Saladin was later to be a part of many battles of the Muslims against the forces of the Crusades.

 Richard the Lionheart became the King of England in 1189.
 He was later to earn repute as an astute military commander in the Crusades against Muslims, and score many victories although not succeeding in getting Jerusalem back from the hands of Saladin.

 King John of England signed the Magna Carta in 1215.
 This document was decisive in laying the foundations for democracy in later centuries.
 The most significant part of the document stated that the King was not above the law.

-Black Death, a bubonic plague, reached Europe in 1347 when a ship carrying the plague landed in Sicily.
-From Sicily, the plague spread to all parts of Europe and killed a major portion of the populations throughout Europe over the next few years.
+Black Death, the bubonic plague, reached Europe in 1347 when a ship carrying the plague landed in Sicily.
+From Sicily, the plague spread to all parts of Europe and killed a major portion of the population throughout Europe over the next few years.